 As time moved on, students began to come and leave.
 I finally started to get locked in on my paper.
-The couple to my left began finishing up whatever they were working on and Headphones was long gone.
+The couple to my left began finishing up whatever they were working on and the Headphones were long gone.

 About 200 words into my paper The Gamer logged out.
 I figured he would be there for at least a few hours trying to make this paper harder for me, but he got up from his chair and grabbed everything he brought except the wrapper from his sandwich.

 When he left I looked closer at where he was sitting.
 Mayo and bread crumbs on the keyboard.
 I guess that’s why the keyboards get so greasy.